 If you have recently planted lemon trees in your yard, you might not be seeing any fruit on the branches just yet.
-In that case, you may be wondering when lemon trees bear fruit, and if there is anything you can do to help them along.
+In that case, you may be wondering how long it takes for a lemon tree to bear fruit, and if there is anything you can do to help them along.

 So, when does a lemon tree bear fruit?
 A lemon tree will produce fruit 1 to 3 years after planting – you will get fruit sooner if you buy larger, more established trees.
 A lemon may take 6 to 9 months to fully ripen.
 Different varieties produce fruit at different times of the year, although some lemon trees can bear fruit year-round.